|Business Rating:||4.0 / 5|

 Other Notable Features: Free FICO® credit score, ability to set employee card spend limits, no foreign transaction fees, $0 fraud liability, discounted hotel stays when redeemed with points, annual companion fare from $121, 50% discount on Alaska Lounge day passes, 20% discount on in-flight food, beverage and Wi-Fi purchases

-With a generous intro bonus and 3x rewards points on Alaska Airlines purchases, the Alaska Airline Visa Business credit card is a great option for business owners trying to boost their travel rewards.
-The annual companion fare and free checked bag for you and six other guests on the same reservation make this card a great choice for group travel, despite its higher than average annual fee.
+With a generous intro bonus and 3x rewards rate on eligible Alaska Airlines purchases, the Alaska Airline Visa Business card is a great business rewards card option for small-business owners trying to boost their travel rewards.
+The annual companion fare and free checked bag for you and six other guests on the same reservation make this card a great choice for group travel, despite its higher-than-average annual fee.

 Great sign-up bonus

 The card offers a fairly large sign-up bonus of 60,000 miles after you spend $3,000 in the first 90 days.
 If you meet the spend requirement, you’ll also earn Alaska’s Famous Companion Fare, which allows you to bring a companion starting at $121 ($99 fare plus taxes and fees from $22).

 Typical rewards rate

 After the intro bonus, the rewards rate on the Alaska Airline Visa Business card is comparable to other airline cards.
 You’ll earn the most rewards by choosing Alaska Airlines flights, so frequent flyers of the airline have the most to gain from choosing this card.